FraTesta/experimental_ws/src/final_assignment/README.md

 ```
 roslaunch final_assignment testTrackObsAv.launch
 ```
-You can check the corrections applied from the first terminal.
+This launch file spawns the robot in a location where it should see the green ball and apply some correction to reach it.

 ## **System's Limitations**
 **a)**  The system was tested for a long period having in general good behaviors.
 However some times in the first terminal (used to launch the project) might appear an error message saying that the robot is not able to find a global path.
 It's a problem related to the *move_base* package which occurs when the current move_base goal is placed in a not free space area of the costmap, for instance if the goal was on a wall.
 However it's quite rare that happens and most of the time the system automatically solves such problem by reaching the goal or detecting a new ball.
 If for this reason the robot stops, just type "play" to abort the current mission and start a new one.

 **b)**  Another possible limitation is the _explore_ function that in some cases requires a few attempts to find a certain ball in the begging phase and it might not work so good with other environments as already explained in the [Explore description](#explore).

 **c)**  Finally the obstacle avoidance algorithm of the _track_ node doesn't work properly in every context.
-Infect sometime it may choose a wrong direction to approach an obstacle (for instance if it sees a wall).
-Moreover it could happen that the robot collides with an obstacle with its own wheels since the algorithm doesn't taking into account the obstacle on the left and right robot sides ranges (but only front, front-right, front-left).
+Infect sometime it may choose a wrong direction to approach an obstacle.
+Moreover it might happen that the robot collides with an obstacle with its own wheels since the algorithm doesn't taking into account the obstacle on the left and right robot sides ranges (but only front, front-right, front-left).

 ## **Possible technical improvements**